Shihao-Song/Transition-to-C17/Diary.md

     + [x] Connect all the components and test the entire system.

 + Traces:
-    + Issue: the traces that're fed into our simulator is too storage intensive.
+    + Issue: The traces that're fed into our simulator are too storage intensive.
     + [ ] Solution: Use Google Protocol Buffer.